AntaresSimulatorTeam/antares-doc/docs/contributing/guidelines-code.md

 !!! tips

     Communication is key!
-Explain clearly the problems you encounter.
-Ask when you don't know how things work.
+Explain clearly the problems you encounter and feel free to ask questions.